Ben Stokes: 2022: Test captaincy and T20 World Cup

-ODI retirement
+ODI retirement and return

 On 18 July 2022, Stokes announced that he would retire from ODI cricket following the first match of the series against South Africa, citing the physical and mental demands of playing all three formats.
+On 16 August 2023, it was announced Stokes would come out of ODI retirement and was named part of England's squad for the 2023 Cricket World Cup.

 2022 T20 World Cup

 In 2022 ICC Men's T20 World Cup Final, Stokes scored an unbeaten 52* runs which helped England to win the World Cup by defeating Pakistan.

 2022 Pakistan

 Following the 2022 Pakistan floods, Stokes confirmed that he would donate his match fees from the Pakistan test series to the flood appeal.
 Stokes added that "hopefully this donation can go towards the rebuilding of areas of Pakistan most affected by the flooding".